cozy-labs/cozy-dev-docs/source/index.md

 ```

 Use `cozy-dev` to initialize the environment.
-It is recommended to **update it** at the end because we don't necessarily maintain the raw image in an up-to-date state, as a new version of Cozy can be released every couple of weeks ☺
+It is recommended to **update it** at the end because we do not necessarily maintain the raw image in an up-to-date state, as a new version of Cozy can be released every couple of weeks ☺

 <aside class="notice">
 The command <code>cozy-dev vm:init</code> can take a few minutes to complete as it downloads the full environment.
 You only have to do it once though.